tomgxz/Kraken/REPORT.md

   <!-- TODO: rewrite with mentions of stakeholders and success criteria -->

   The usability features I have considered ensure that the program is easy to use for as many users as possible, including those with accessibility issues.
 All of the buttons in the designs are large and easy to notice.
-When font selection or styling is used, previews for what the font looks like are shown so the user can clearly see what it will look like.
-This functionality is borrowed by other styling and positioning functions in the editor.
+When font selection or styling is used, previews for the font are shown so the user can see what it will look like.
+This functionality is borrowed from other styling and positioning functions in the editor.

   To make it easier for users to navigate and reduce cognitive load on users, the site will have a deliberately simple structure, with many features hidden behind modals or popup boxes.
 Elements such as the home button will be placed in conventional positions to make it easier for the user to find.

 #### Accessibility
   All colours will be checked to ensure a large enough contrast ratio so that people with colour deficiencies will see an adequate contrast between the text and the background.
-This includes elements such as colour pickers, where the label text that shows the hex code will change colour depending on the background to ensure that it is still readable.
-[WebAIM](https://webaim.org/resources/contrastchecker/), a website used to improve accessibility on the internet, will be used to ensure that there is enough contrast in the text.
-Furthermore, links in text blocks will also be checked to ensure that they have at least a 3:1 contrast ratio with the surrounding text and are visible enough.
+This includes elements such as colour pickers, where the label text showing the hex code will change colour depending on the background to ensure it is still readable.
+[WebAIM](https://webaim.org/resources/contrastchecker/), a website used to improve accessibility on the Internet, will ensure enough contrast in the text.
+Furthermore, links in text blocks will also be checked to ensure they have at least a 3:1 contrast ratio with the surrounding text and are visible enough.
 Quoted from [WebAIM](https://webaim.org/intro/#types),
   > "Often, these [accessibility features] promote overall usability, beyond people with disabilities.
 Everyone benefits from helpful illustrations, logically-organised content and intuitive navigation.
 Similarly, while users with disabilities need captions and transcripts, they can be helpful to anyone who uses multimedia in silent or noisy environments."

-  The basic accessibility requirements that are suggested, and that could apply to this project, include the following:
+  The basic accessibility requirements that are suggested and that could apply to this project include the following:

   |Requirement|Explanation|
   |:---:|---|